 Beat the vegan buttery spread until fluffy.
 Add the confectioner's sugar and cocoa powder, then drizzle in a little of the non-dairy milk.
 Beat until smooth and creamy, adding more milk as needed.

-Frost the cooled donuts.
+Frost the cooled donuts with an offset spatula.
 Enjoy!